harrietckm/Hello-World3/README.md

 ## Before you start##
 * When going through the instructions, if you run into trouble first look at the known issues section at the bottom of this document to see if your trouble has a known fix.
-* If using windows, the commands will need to be issued from the msysgit bash tool, or cygwin.
+* If using windows, the commands will need to be issued from the msysgit Git Bash tool, or cygwin.
-* For windows you may need to change the '/' characters to '\' when issuing commands to the terminal.

 ## Creating the proper folder structure.##

 1. Find the place where you want the amplafi files and tools to be placed.
-2. Create the amplafi-code directory.
+2. Create the directory "amplafi-code".

 ## Cloning the amplafi-tools repository using git.##